C-Accel-CRIPT/sdk-archive/docs/tutorial/cript_installation.md

 # How to Install CRIPT

+!!! abstract
-This page will give you a step by step guide on how to install [CRIPT Python SDK](https://pypi.org/project/cript/) on your system.
+    This page will give you a through guide on how to set up [CRIPT Python SDK](https://pypi.org/project/cript/) on your system.

 ## Steps